quentin-dev123/quantim/installation.md

 To apply the last changes on the db on a running environment or to create a new empty DB with latest structure for your local devs/test, run:
 >flask db upgrade

+Note:
+If you haven't made any changes but recently pulled from github, you can just look at a commit and if it says db upgrade needed, then :
+>flask db upgrade

 ## Run the application ##
 ### Prepare running environment ###